Rambo Amadeus: Early life

 Antonije Pušić was born in Kotor, SR Montenegro, SFR Yugoslavia though his family lived in nearby Herceg Novi where he was raised.
 His writer and painter mother Bosiljka was born in Ćuprija and raised in Jagodina, Serbia before meeting Ilija Pušić from the coastal village of Kumbor near Herceg Novi and moving there upon marrying him.
-The couple soon moved to Herceg Novi proper and started a family.
+The couple soon moved to Herceg Novi proper and started a family, with their first child, son Andrija, born in 1960 followed by Antonije in 1963.
 After completing elementary and secondary education in his hometown, Antonije graduated in tourism studies from the University of Belgrade's Faculty of Mathematics and Natural Sciences.
 He also completed six grades of elementary music school for piano before dropping out.

 Before pursuing music and performing arts as a career choice, Pušić was an accomplished competitive sailor.
 Between 1972 and 1984, he represented Yugoslavia in numerous international regattas.
 During this period he was the Montenegrin champion several times, an 8-time South-Adriatic champion, national title winner in the junior category, as well as International Đerdap Cup winner in 1980.
 He still occasionally attends and participates in some recreational sailing regattas in the Gulf of Kotor.

 He began to sing and compose during his first year of high school (gymnasium) which soon led to involvement with various local bands in Herceg Novi and Titograd.
 One of his first performances saw him play the mandolin in an orchestra entertaining guests at Herceg Novi's Plaza hotel.

 In 1985, he moved to Belgrade in pursuit of higher education.
 Parallel to his university studies, he also played with various amateur bands and musicians.

 Musical career

 1970s

 In 1979, Rambo Amadeus started off in a band called "Radioaktivni otpad," which was short lived.
 He was also in a band called "The Blues Band."
-He didn't like the content produced, so he rearranged the setup.
+He did not like the content produced, so he rearranged the setup.
 The band lasted throughout his high school years, playing in Herceg Novi, Nikšić and Igalo (5 km distance from Herceg Novi).